Best Hybrid Golf Clubs for High Handicappers 2023

-Tl;dr - The best hybrid golf club for a high handicap golfer is the Cobra Aerojet Hybrid.
+The most forgiving hybrid golf club is the Cobra Aerojet Hybrid.

 Excellent for gliding through long grass and preventing duffs